 Recovering from his fall, Stafford was once again selected for Great Britain at both European and World Championships.
 In fact, he was the country's only representative at the World Championships in Mar del Plata, Argentina, becoming the first sole British athlete to attend a major Championships on behalf of Great Britain.

 The following year things had calmed down between Atkins and Stafford and the pair resumed their less physical, but no less competitive battles.
 Together they would make up the British team for the 1998 World Championships in Pamplona, Spain.
-It would be the last time the duo skated together internationally as yet more "run ins" with the establishment and another ban for Atkins, this time for an excessively draconian five years, effectively ended his international skating career overnight.
+It would be the last time the duo skated together internationally as yet more "run ins" with the establishment and another ban for Atkins, this time for an excessively draconian and somewhat unjustifiable five years, effectively ended his international skating career overnight.

 Stafford, however, went on to make the team for Great Britain at both European and World Championships continually for the next six years taking him to Venezuela, Chile and of course all over Europe.
 His only break during that time was for the World Championships in Colombia in 2000 when the British Federation decided not to send a team on advice from the Foreign Office.
 It was felt that the security of the athletes could not be guaranteed and therefore Britain boycotted the event - as did France.
 In hindsight it was probably the wrong decision and Stafford, himself, was disappointed at not having another crack of the whip, especially it being in Colombia where the atmosphere was known to be electric and the sport enjoyed by literally thousands of frenzied spectators.